With the rise of big data and new data sources, there's a pressing need to transform raw data on the fly.

 ELT tools sync raw data from applications into a data warehouse or data lake to power data analytics, process automation, and product development.

-Value Proposition of ELT: ELT tools improve strategic decision-making (business intelligence), automate manual tasks, and help product teams to build data products.
+Why Use ELT: ELT tools improve strategic decision-making (business intelligence), automate manual tasks, and help product teams to build data products.
 In some scenarios, ELT tools can be used during one-off data migrations.

 Let's dig into the top 5 ELT tools on the market today.